aitgon/wopmars/docs/content/wrapper.rst

         }
         pass

-You have now created your first `Toolwrapper`, but the aims to use abstract class inheritance is to guarantee to **WoPMaRS** that each ``Toolwrapper`` implements some methods which describe its role.
+You have now created your first `Toolwrapper`, but the aims to use abstract class inheritance is to guarantee to **WopMars** that each ``Toolwrapper`` implements some methods which describe its role.

 `Toolwrapper` specifying methods
 ++++++++++++++++++++++++++++++++

 A good way to see a `Toolwrapper` is to see it as an independant software.
 Meaning that it has a well defined role which is to generate a specific output in terms of a specific kinf of input with some options to parametrize its behavior.
-Anyway, this is the way WoPMaRS is "watching" to the `tool wrappers`.
-The link between a `Toolwrapper` and WoPMaRS is done thanks to inherited methods from ``Toolwrapper`` which have to be re-wrote by the `Toolwrapper` developer.
+Anyway, this is the way WopMars is "watching" to the `tool wrappers`.
+The link between a `Toolwrapper` and WopMars is done thanks to inherited methods from ``Toolwrapper`` which have to be re-wrote by the `Toolwrapper` developer.

 Describing files: ``specify_input_file`` and ``specif_output_file``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The files called *input files* and *output files* are, on the one hand, the necessary files for the tool to work and, on the other hand, the files generated by the tool.
 A `Toolwrapper` doesn't rely on a specific file on the machine: it shouldn't access a file in a hard-coded way but should use some kind of variable containing the path to the given file.
 It is for the `Toolwrapper` developer to specify those variable names and they have to be respected in the workflow definition file (see :doc:`User Manual </use>`).
-Those variable names are known by WoPMaRS thanks to the methods ``specify_input_file`` (for the variable names associated with inputs) and ``specify_output_file`` (for the variable names associated with outputs).
+Those variable names are known by WopMars thanks to the methods ``specify_input_file`` (for the variable names associated with inputs) and ``specify_output_file`` (for the variable names associated with outputs).
 Those methods have to return each one a list containing the Strings containing the variable names accepted by the `Toolwrapper`.

 .. warning::